 Due to intersecting factors shaped by structural racism, including poverty, unemployment, incarceration, and disability, people of color are more likely to live with diet-related chronic conditions and more likely to die from that condition.
 Many older adults lack access to affordable, healthy, and culturally appropriate foods to manage their conditions.
-To combat food insecurity and its related health impacts, Open Hand Atlanta provides home delivery and congregate meals to 90 percent of the city of Atlanta and serves 1,066,710 residents.
+To combat food insecurity and its related health impacts, Open Hand Atlanta provides home delivery and congregate meals to Fulton County senior centers in the Atlanta metro area.
 For Open Hand Atlanta to continue addressing food insecurity and health disparities, it must better understand where and how residents get their food outside of the program.
 Open Hand Atlanta will partner with researchers and students at Georgia State University on this project.

 Using US Department of Agriculture food access data, focus group discussions, and surveys of people accessing senior centers, Open Hand Atlanta will be able to better understand barriers to senior food access and map them geospatially.
 Open Hand Atlanta will invite seniors at two senior centers to participate in the focus groups to discuss healthy eating and potential solutions to food access.
 It will also hold photo elicitation sessions to document recently experienced barriers to food access and racist structures captured in food environments.
 Open Hand Atlanta will share its analysis of the focus group findings with participants to solicit their interpretations.